 - Cardiac Therapy

 - Orthopedic Rehabilitation

 Registered Staff Hours

 To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
 Our inspection ratings are based on many pieces of information found on the a nursing home's recent inspection reports.
 Places that receive favorable grades in this category have very few deficiencies on those reports.
 Most importantly, these facilities should not have any severe deficiencies which are associated with risks to patient safety.
 This facility received 2 deficiencies on its inspection report, but fortunately none were considered severe.
 This tells you that the inspectors didn't consider any of the deficiencies to pose an imminent threat to resident health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality

-Among this facility's other achievements is its dominant long-term care grade.
-It received one of our most favorable scores in that category, with a grade of A-.
+Another one of this facility's quality category grades came in the category of long-term care.
+We gave them one of our more favorable grades in that category, with a grade of B+.
 Facilities that receive this kind of grade in long-term care typically provide consistent around the clock care to make sure patients are kept in good health.
 After assessing the volume of care provided by nurses aids and other staff, we turned to the nursing home's vaccination statistics.
 This nursing home vaccinated 100 percent of its residents for pneumonia.
 Vaccines are vital to keeping residents healthy.
 Finally, this nursing home was able to limit hospitalizations.
 It had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.